Server Performance Tuning

 Type Metric Set Metric

-Queue Packet Loss ingester.queue metrics.overwritten
+Queue packet loss ingester.queue metrics.overwritten

-Flow Log Sampling Loss ingester.decoder metrics.drop_count
+Flow log sampling loss ingester.decoder metrics.drop_count

-Data Write Packet Loss ingester.ckwriter metrics.write_failed_count
+Data write loss ingester.ckwriter metrics.write_failed_count

-• Check the corresponding queue packet loss through the Dashboard: DeepFlow Server - Ingester in the flow log (throttle-drop) panel.
+• View the corresponding queue packet loss in the flow log(throttle-drop) Panel in Dashboard: DeepFlow Server - Ingester.

 #2.
 Introduction